 While individual countries have primary responsibility for addressing these crimes, the ICC effectively steps in and assumes jurisdiction when nothing or not enough is being done at a national level.

-In cases where the Court has jurisdiction, the Office of the Prosecutor (OTP) of the ICC conducts preliminary investigations to determine whether there is a reasonable basis to proceed with an investigation, in line with the Rome Statute principles.
+In cases where the Court has jurisdiction, the Office of the Prosecutor (OTP) of the ICC conducts preliminary examinations to determine whether there is a reasonable basis to proceed with an investigation, in line with the Rome Statute principles.
 This includes assessing whether the crimes were committed after 1 July 2002 (the date of the entry into force of the Rome Statute), and the date of entry into force for an acceding State.

 In its Policy Paper on Preliminary Examinations, the OTP provides insight into the general principles and factors guiding the conduct of preliminary investigations.

-When is a preliminary examination initiated?
+When is an ICC preliminary examination initiated?

 A preliminary examination may be initiated on the basis of: